 There are several approaches to protecting financial privacy.
 In the realm of digital currencies, we strongly believe that Zcash has the best approach.
 With a fully-shielded Zcash transaction, the sender, recipient and amount are fully encrypted and completely private.
 Please note that fully transparent Zcash transactions are similar to BTC in that the sender, receiver and amount are visible on a public blockchain.
 Shielded transactions help preserve financial privacy by making it more difficult to link transactions.
 Learn more about transaction linkability.

 Other projects, such as Monero, use ring signatures that obscure the sender and recipient.
 Monero’s use of Bulletproofs hides the transaction amount but not the transaction graph (the latter relies instead on their ring signatures and mixins).
 Advanced forensics and analytics companies claim to be able to trace these types of transactions.
-Zcash’s use of Groth 16 proofs hides both the transaction amount and the transaction graph (the latter by proving that the note being spent exists in the global note commitment tree).
+Zcash’s Sapling protocol uses Groth 16 proofs and R1CS circuits with bellman as a prover.
+Zcash’s Orchard protocol uses UltraPLONK-style circuits, using the Halo 2 proving system.
+Both hide the transaction amount and the transaction graph (the latter by proving that the note being spent exists in the global note commitment tree).

 Privacy-enhancing technology also must fit within a regulatory framework.
 Zcash is trusted by regulated exchanges such as Gemini, who recently announced support for shielded withdrawals.